A boat with dozens of migrants rips apart in the English Channel off France, killing 12

 “Unfortunately, the bottom of the boat ripped open,” said Olivier Barbarin, mayor of Le Portel near the fishing port of Boulogne-sur-Mer, where a first aid post was set up to treat victims.
 “If people don’t know how to swim in the agitated waters ... it can go very quickly."

 The mayor said 12 died after initially giving a toll of 13.
 Lt.
-Etienne Baggio, a spokesman for the French maritime prefecture that oversees that stretch of sea, said rescuers pulled a total of 65 people from the waters in a search operation that lasted more than four hours.
-Doctors confirmed 12 did not survive, he said.
+Etienne Baggio, a spokesman for the French agency that oversees that stretch of sea, said rescuers pulled a total of 65 people from the waters in a search operation that lasted more than four hours.
+Doctors confirmed 12 died, he said.

+Baggio called it the deadliest migrant boat tragedy in the English Channel this year.
+In July, four migrants died while attempting the crossing on an inflatable boat that capsized and punctured.
+Five others, including a child, in another attempt in April.
+And five dead were recovered from the seas or found washed up along a beach after a migrant boat ran into difficulties in the dark and winter cold of January.

 At least 30 migrants have died or gone missing while trying to cross to the U.K. this year, according to the International Organization for Migration.
 That figure doesn't include the latest deaths.